particle1331/ok-transformer/docs/intro.md

 $ pip install -e .
 ```

 Note that [`requirements.txt`](https://github.com/particle1331/inefficient-networks/blob/dev/package/requirements/requirements.txt) has TensorFlow commented out &mdash; this only serves to specify the version used in the notebooks.
-How to install TensorFlow depends on the operating system and available hardware, so I leave this task to the user.
+How to install TensorFlow depends on the operating system and available hardware, so I leave this task to the reader.

 ## References